Can You Use Magnesium Chloride on Composite Decking?

 What is Ice Melt?

 Ice melt is a substance that you can use to remove ice.
-You can use ice melt to remove already formed ice on deckings and sidewalks.
+You can use ice melt to remove already formed ice on decking and sidewalks.
 Apart from that, you can also apply the ice melt on your decking before it starts to snow.
 The ice melt will prevent the build-up of ice.

-Choosing the Best Ice Melt for Composite Decking
+Choose the Best Ice Melt for Composite Decking

 Types of Ice Melt for Composite Decking